 The cherry blossoms are fleeting and last less than a few weeks – they are usually in full bloom in Tokyo in early April.

 Hanami can involve anything from relaxing or having a leisurely picnic in a park (two of the best parks in Tokyo for cherry blossom viewing are Ueno Park and Shinjuku Gyoen National Garden) to a sake-fueled party underneath the blossoms.

 On-site restaurant + bar, dorms + private rooms, quiet location

 The Netherlands – Rachel’s Ruminations

-In April, you’ll see tulips everywhere you go, but the epicenter of tulip tourism is Keukenhof in Lisse.
+In April, you’ll see tulips everywhere you go, but the epicentre of tulip tourism is Keukenhof in Lisse.
 Keukenhof is a flower exhibition, but that doesn’t fully express its scale.

 Thirty-two hectares of land is filled with ornate flowerbeds holding a mind-boggling array of tulips (7 million tulips of 800 varieties!) and other bulb flower varieties.
 Don’t miss it.

 If you can, extend your visit to Keukenhof by renting bikes and exploring the countryside around Lisse.
-That’s where the tulip industry is concentrated, and the brightly colored fields are magnificent.
+That’s where the tulip industry is concentrated, and the brightly coloured fields are magnificent.

 You can admire their lovely gardens as you pass by on an electric-powered rental boat.
 Be sure to take rain gear, though: you can never count on the sun in the Netherlands!